Public health mitigation of COVID-19: Contact tracing

 Contact tracing is an important method for health authorities to determine the source of infection and to prevent further transmission.
 The use of location data from mobile phones by governments for this purpose has prompted privacy concerns, with Amnesty International and more than a hundred other organisations issuing a statement calling for limits on this kind of surveillance.

-An unincentivized and always entirely voluntary use of such digital contact tracing apps by the public was found to be low even if the apps are built to preserve privacy (which may however compete with alternative domestic apps that don't do so and can't always be used), leading to low usefulness of the software for pandemic mitigation as of April 2021.
-A lack of possible features, prevalent errors and possibly other issues reduced their usefulness further.
-Use of such an app in general or during specific times is in many or all cases not provable or requirable.
+An unencumbered and always entirely voluntary use of such digital contact tracing apps by the public was found to be low even if the apps are built to preserve privacy (which may, however, compete with alternative domestic apps that don't do so and can't always be used), leading to low usefulness of the software for pandemic mitigation as of April 2021.
+A lack of possible features, prevalent errors, and possibly other issues reduced their usefulness further.
+Use of such an app in general or during specific times is in many or all cases not provable or required.

-Moreover, contact-tracing apps may be designed criteria (<1 metre; and > 15 minutes contact) insufficient for controlling danger.
+Moreover, contact-tracing apps may be designed with criteria (<1 metre; and > 15 minutes contact) insufficient for controlling danger.